rdmolony/rdmolony.github.io/_posts/2023-x-x-elixir-livebook-first-impressions.md

 Nice.
 But now if the `Agent` needs `list` to evaluate `[0 | list]` then where does `list` come from?
 Why does `Agent` now return `[0]` if I am not defining an empty list anywhere?

+I asked `ChatGPT4` ...

+> With `Agent.update`, you send a message to the agent's process to update its state.
+The function `fn list -> [0 | list] end` takes the current state of the agent (`list`) and returns a new state with `0` prepended to it.
+After this operation, the state of the agent becomes `[0]`.

+Hmmm.

+What if the process is killed?
+Does the process store state in its memory or does it run instructions to generate state when asked to do so?

+> When an Elixir process, such as an Agent, is killed, the state it holds in memory is lost.
+This is because Elixir (and the Erlang VM it runs on) primarily uses in-memory storage for processes.

+Okay,  so perhaps I can consider mutating the state on a process to the same as mutating an object in an `Object Oriented` language like `Python`.

+Why is this any better?